-On November 19, 2014, the corridor plan adoption was continued a second time until April 15, 2015, to allow the project team time to complete a detailed intersection control analysis.
+On November 19, 2014, the corridor plan adoption was continued a second time until April 15, 2015 to allow the project team time to complete a detailed intersection control analysis.
 The agreement for professional services with Wallis Engineering was amended to include the supplemental scope to further ascertain the long term needs of the intersection, but more specifically, to complete a detailed analysis of 5 intersection scenarios.
 This additional work was anticipated to require 15 weeks to complete.

 Wallis Engineering and DKS Associates have provided the City with an Intersection Control Analysis Draft Report which on February 18th was presented to the Transportation Advisory Committee.
-Project stakeholders and interested public were also provided access to the plan and opportunity to comment.
-The draft intersection control analysis considers 6 alternatives including a do nothing alternative.
-These alternatives are generally described as follows:
+Project stakeholders and interested public were also provided access to the plan.